Chapter 19 – Leaving Japan 1968, and the lesson of the Thai car industry

 The Japanese, the American, the European car makers, all determined to gain footholds in emerging markets with potential, had all set up operations for the sale of imported complete vehicles – sometimes with some local assembly operation.

-But the leap from local assembly to local vehicle production was a leap too far.
+But the leap from local assembly of imported parts and materials to local vehicle production was a leap too far.
 Who was going to produce the array of mid to high tech parts needed for an efficient, competitive vehicle industry?
-Even if they could be largely imported the industry would still not be competitive.
+Even if they could be largely imported they would have to be assembled.
+The industry would still not be competitive.

-The result was what we see so often – a high tariff, low volume assembly industry competing with continuing imports of still competitive complete vehicles.
-Lacking scale economies there was little chance to lower the cost of most locally produced parts and materials.
+Lacking scale economies it was impossible to lower the cost of most locally produced parts and materials.
 The result was a high cost vehicle industry relying on subsidies, as in Malaysia.

 Japanese vehicle producers decided otherwise.
-Either because of their stronger survival instinct (they could further cut costs of parts and materials from the parent company or hope to increase sales as competitors pulled out), or a cooperative willingness to take output from a single facility locally producing the selectively targeted parts or materials, they would decide to bite the bullet and continue local operation.
+Either because of their stronger ‘survival instinct’ (in Japanese it is called ikenokori instinct) or 2. because they could further cut costs of parts and materials from the parent company or 3. they could hope to increase sales as US and European competitors pulled out, or 4. a cooperative willingness to cut costs by all assemblers taking output from a single facility locally producing the selectively targeted parts or materials, or 5.
+Japanese firm placed a higher premium on foothold investments in developing markets — whatever the reason most stayed.

-And so in this organic way Thailand began to gain the full range of efficient parts and materials industries needed for reasonably competitive domestic vehicle industry.
+And so in this organic way Thailand began to gain the full range of efficient parts and materials industries needed for a reasonably competitive domestic vehicle industry.
 It remained only for the government to provide normal export subsidies for the industry to gain the scale economies needed for international competitiveness.

 More thoughts on the Thai model